kaustubh285/colab_till/README.md

 ## Available Scripts

+In the project directory :

-In the project directory, you can run:
+To run the whole project together, you can run:

 ### `npm start`

+To only run react side of the project -

+### `npm run start:react`

+To only run electron side of the project -

+### `npm run start:electron`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.